 Still these basic guidelines should help you to assess if you have a big hand or a small hand and how you want to proceed.

 This group of hands are easy to play: Just give them up in case your continuation bet fails to win the pot.

 With pairs we can make a distinction between top pair, middle pairs and below.
 Also the kicker can play an important role.

 Weak pairs like middle pair and below you can easily give up with the exception of a possible continuation bet to win the pot.
 (More later on continuation bets).

 When you flop top pair you still have a small hand.
 Against decent players, but also against weak players, you should proceed cautiously.

 With top pair, top kicker we can make a distinction between opponents.
 Against a decent player you don't want to play a big pot with a hand like this, but against a weak player you should definitely value-bet more.

-You should still realise that although a hand like TPTK goes up in value against a weak player, these kind of hands still aren't the big money makers.
+You should still realize that although a hand like TPTK goes up in value against a weak player, these kind of hands still aren't the big money makers.

-An overpair looks nice at first sight but you should ask yourself if a decent player is willing to pay you off three streets with a hand less then your overpair.
+An overpair looks nice at first sight but you should ask yourself if a decent player is willing to pay you off three streets with a hand less than your overpair.